bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 ## Conclusion

-Optimal design methods are useful when the system is linear, however, their design will not necessarily improve the performance when the system is non-linear.
+Optimal experimental design methods are useful when the system is linear; however, their design will not necessarily improve the performance when the system is non-linear.
 We have shown we can learn the design for a non-linear computational imaging system using supervised learning by unrolling the image reconstruction to make a network.
 Looking forward, we will consider